-The fourth element in the Gold Standard is most important: a website that reflects all the assets identified in the destination audit like an online encyclopedia, including complete information such as hours, prices, maps, descriptions, etc. In categories where multiple entities exist (hotels, restaurants, golf courses, etc.), the data should be arranged in comparative charts that relate key information of interest to travelers.
-The information should be searchable in an interactive database format, as well.
+The fourth element in the Gold Standard is most important: a website that reflects all the assets identified in the destination audit like an online encyclopedia, with complete information such as hours, prices, maps, descriptions, etc. In categories where multiple entities exist (hotels, restaurants, golf courses, etc.), data should be arranged in comparative charts to relate key information easy to extrapolate.
+The information should be searchable using simple database check boxes, as well.

 Organization of the website is critical.
-Information should be arranged to highlight the most popular activities and attractions identified in the traveler survey, with no more than 25 major links per page, 15 options per menu, and three clicks to reach any webpage.
-A keyword analysis should identify key content that should be search engine optimized so it is easy to find.
+Information should be arranged to highlight the most popular activities and attractions identified in the traveler survey, with a logical organization for topics so they are easy to find.
+Content should flow from most to least important.
+Ongoing keyword analysis should identify how users search for content so search engine queries find key pages.
 The website should be responsive so it can be viewed on a any kind of viewing device be it a smartphone, tablet or PC.